 Q: what template should i use for my paper/note?

-A: Please use the CHI 2018 Proceedings Format available here for both papers and notes submissions.
-Accessible submissions are recommended but not required.
+A: Please use the ACM SIG Conference Format (sigconf) here for papers and notes.
+Accessible submissions are recommended.

 Q. What is the difference between Papers and notes?